 Dr. Shu participated in the 2016 Philippines Vasectomy Mission from Tuesday, February 23 through Tuesday, March 1.
-This was his third time participating in the NVSI’s international mission.
+This was his third time participating in a NVSI international mission project.

 Day 1 – Sacred Heart Hospital in Cebu